banner ad

 Why should I choose your clinic for counselling?

-The Alpine Anxiety and Stress Relief Clinic has been serving the Vancouver Lower Mainland area for 20 years and have people that come from all over B.C.
+The Alpine Counselling Clinic has been serving the Vancouver Lower Mainland area for 30 years and have people that come from all over B.C.

 We have established a good reputation amongst doctors, lawyers, priests and satisfied consumers.

-We specialize in relationship counseling, anxiety, stress, depression, trauma and related difficulties.
+We specialize in relationship counselling, anxiety, stress, depression, trauma and related difficulties.

 We use proven approaches, to provide long term solutions, with relatively short term treatments.

-Our counselors are mature, (over 40 years old) and have valuable life experience to help provide you with sensible and practical solutions.
+Our counsellors are mature, (over 40 years old) and have valuable life experience to help provide you with sensible and practical solutions.

 Yes they are.
 We have assisted hundreds of people manage and overcome these conditions.